-Following the report publication we have scheduled online Parent Teacher Consultations on Thursday 17th February for Year 13 parents and students.
-The evening will commence promptly at 4.15pm.
-This should not be regarded as an optional event as it is an opportunity for you to follow-up on the report and discuss your child's progress.
+Following the report publication we have scheduled an afternoon for Parent Teacher Consultations on Tuesday 11th October for Year 12 and 13 parents/carers and students.
+This should not be regarded as an optional event as it is an opportunity for you to follow-up on your child's report and discuss their progress.

-At 4.15pm there will be a short Zoom information session and all parents are requested to join.
-This session will provide parents with important information regarding examinations and student expectations.
-Following this, individual teacher meetings will take place via Zoom between 4.30pm and 6.30pm.
-Your child should have already discussed your availability for this session and will book appointments with their teachers.
+Individual teacher meetings will take place in school between 4:00 pm and 6:30 pm.
+You should discuss with your child, your availability for this session and they will make appropriate timed appointments with their teachers.
 If your conversation requires an extensive discussion, we encourage you to make an additional appointment with the teacher concerned.
-A list of Zoom links will be shared with you on the day of the event.

 Please complete this form to confirm that you have received this letter and to let us know whether we can expect that your child will be booking appointment slots for you.
+We understand that there may be unavoidable circumstances that prevent a parent/carer from attending campus on this day (such as isolation due to Covid).
+If you are not able to attend the campus for such reasons, please contact Ms. Sajiya Maharjan.
 An outline of our reporting procedures has been included below for your information.
-We look forward to seeing you at the Parent Teacher Consultation on Thursday 17th February.
+We look forward to seeing you at the Parent Teacher Consultation on Tuesday 11th October.